photoprism/photoprism-docs/docs/developer-guide/translations.md

 # Translations

-PhotoPrism uses [gettext](https://en.wikipedia.org/wiki/Gettext) for localizing frontend and backend.
+PhotoPrism uses [gettext](https://en.wikipedia.org/wiki/Gettext) for frontend and backend localization.
-It's one of the most widely adopted standards for translating user interfaces.
+It is one of the most widely used standards for user interface translation:

-Human-readable messages like `File not found` are used as ids for finding matching translations, and used as defaults whenever there is no translation available.
+- Human-readable messages such as `File not found` are used as identifiers to search for appropriate translations.
+They also serve as default values when no translation is available.

-Messages may optionally contain placeholders, like `Found %{n} files`, for numbers and other variables.
+- Messages can optionally contain placeholders for numbers and other variables, for example `Found %{n} files`.

-We strongly recommend [Poedit](https://poedit.net/download) for creating and updating translations.
-Download is free for Mac, Windows and Linux.
-Its source code can be obtained on [GitHub](https://github.com/vslavik/poedit).
+We recommend [Poedit](https://poedit.net/download) for creating and updating translations.
+The download is free for Mac, Windows and Linux.
+The source code can be obtained on [GitHub](https://github.com/vslavik/poedit).

-!!! note ""
+!!! example ""
-    We first translate new strings with a translator.
-This can lead to grammatical errors and misunderstandings.
-Please list all translations in your language to check them.

-    If you already contributed translations before, keep those files.
-When you decide to contribute again, you can just search for changes between those two files to see what strings are new.
+    **If translations are missing, we pre-translate messages using services such as DeepL and Google Translate.** This can lead to grammatical errors and misunderstandings.
+Native speakers should check existing translations and improve them if necessary.
+You can use the version compare feature on GitHub to detect changes in translation files.

 ## Frontend ##